raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 forcibly terminate the connection.
-For sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully with a TCP FIN the server SHOULD abort the connection with a TCP RST.
-(In the Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.)
+For sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully with a TCP FIN the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
+(In the BSD Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.)

 If the client wishes to keep an idle connection open for longer than